kevinfrei/EMP/README.md

 ### Bugs

-- Starting "clean" doesn't seem to be a very happy place.
-It requires a couple restarts to get it going.
-Fix that.
 - Clearing the queue restarts playback on the current song
 - Search seems less than correct/consistent
-- There are a few issues with sorting of grouped views (Albums, Artists)
 - Saw something odd with shuffle while it's playing in the Now Playing view.
   Investigate!
-- Various Artists/Soundtracks just don't work right at all.
-  - This is somewhat improved now, but still probably wants some work...
+- Various Artists/Soundtracks still probably want some work...
-- Artist filtering doesn't quite work right for songs with multiple artists

 ### Core Capabilities